 Doesn’t it make more sense to just give drivers more cash?
 If your wages are already competitive, the answer is, “No.”

 I recently read a story on an incentive program at Goodyear Tire to sell a specific type of tire at its stores.
-Half the employees were given a cash bonus for every 12 tires sold, whereas the other half received non-cash merchandise rewards.
+Half the employees were given a cash bonus for every 12 tires sold.
+The other half received non-cash merchandise rewards.
 The non-cash group outsold the cash group by 46%, for an ROI of 31%, compared to -20% at the cash stores.

 The monetary benefits are just the start, though …